Read it first as a beer — and only second as a non-alcoholic one.

 Kim Jongeon

 Jongeon doesn’t drink.
 He spent about eight years in private equity across Asia — GIC, then EQT — was admitted to a Wharton MBA, and dropped out to fund this venture instead.
 He quit alcohol in February 2024 after his own wearable data showed a single beer wrecking his sleep, which earned him a quiet reputation in Singapore as the only Korean who doesn’t drink.
 Every non-alcoholic beer he tried was named something “zero” and tasted like it.
-He found the cold physical-extraction method in small American and European breweries and set out to build it in Asia.
+He found the cold physical-extraction method in small American and European breweries, watched people drink it over Heineken without realising it was non-alcoholic, and set out to build it in Asia.
+He cold-emailed brewers across Singapore and China; nine said no — and Todd said yes.

 Todd Su

-Todd is a mechanical engineer who built data-centre thermal and fluid systems across Europe and Asia, then walked away in 2020 to start at the very bottom of brewing.
-Within three years he was Head Brewer of Hong Kong’s largest craft brewery.
+Todd is a mechanical engineer who built data-centre thermal and fluid systems across Europe and Asia, then walked away in 2020 to start at the very bottom of brewing — milling grain and washing kegs.
+Within three years he was Head Brewer of Hong Kong’s largest craft brewery, and he developed the recipe now sold as Hong Kong’s best-selling craft non-alcoholic beer.
 He holds a Diploma in Brewing and is a member of the Chartered Institute of Brewers and Distillers (MCIBD).
-He left to engineer Yesa’s dedicated cold-dealcoholization process.
+He left because traditional craft methods had a ceiling — to engineer Yesa’s dedicated cold-dealcoholization process.

 “If a beer has everything a great beer has but no alcohol, I’d choose that one a thousand times over.”